One would think that the IRS using paid informants to identify compliance-challenged taxpayers would generate some controversy. But it really hasn’t.

 IRS Processing of Claims

-If the IRS implements the TIGTA audit recommendations, it is very likely that program could become one of the most efficient means for collecting unreported and under-reported tax and interest and penalties.
-I wonder if we will then see a cottage industry of “tax bounty hunters” spring up”¦.
+If the IRS implements the TIGTA audit recommendations, the program could become a highly efficient way to collect unreported and under-reported tax, interest, and penalties.
+This may lead to the emergence of a new industry of “tax bounty hunters.”

 In 40 minutes, we'll teach you how to survive an IRS audit.